AI Can Learn Scientific Taste: Conclusion

 \section{Conclusion}

-In this work, we use the term \textit{scientific taste} to refer to the ability to judge and generate research ideas with high potential impact.
+In this work, we use the term \textit{scientific taste} to refer to the ability to judge and propose research ideas with potential for long-term scientific impact.
 To learn this capability, we propose RLCF, which uses citation signals as community feedback for preference modeling and alignment, yielding \judge for scientific judgement and \thinker for scientific ideation.
-Experiments show that \judge scales with data and model size, and generalizes across time, fields, and peer-review preferences.
+Experiments show that \judge scales with data and model size.
+The primary variants transfer across future-year tests and other community metrics, and their gains persist in controlled comparisons matching author and institutional context, publication time, and topic similarity.
+Separately trained CS-only variants transfer across fields.
 Using \judge as a generative reward model, \thinker proposes research ideas with higher potential impact than strong baselines.
-Overall, our results suggest that scientific taste can be learned from large-scale community feedback, offering a practical path toward more capable AI scientists.
+Overall, our results suggest that AI can learn scientific taste from large-scale community feedback, marking an important step towards AI systems that could help accelerate scientific discovery.